 A Better Package and A Better Experience With Digital

 In the beginning, the Eat Me Guilt Free products were sold 100% direct to consumer.
 But now, in part because of the improved packaging, the line is sold in local Florida grocers, online, and to independent retailers nationwide.
 In fact, starting in early 2020, Eat Me Guilt Free’s eight SKUs will be available in every Vitamin Shoppe nationwide.

 The new packaging partnership has not only allowed the brand to grow, but to correct some packaging problems that plagued the company early on.

 “While the (old) packages were being handled, they would easily open, creating all sorts of problems,” says Besu.

 ePac’s pouches are made from high-quality film that provides a tight seal to prevent this problem, and aid in product freshness.
 They also feature high barrier properties that work to extend the shelf life of the product inside.
-Eat Me Guilt Free is utilizing ePac’s fully custom digitally printed lay-flat pouches for all eight flavours that the brand sells, plus the new varieties released seasonally.
-Besu says that more flavours are in the works to keep the brand fresh.
+Eat Me Guilt Free is utilizing ePac’s fully custom digitally printed lay-flat pouches for all eight flavors that the brand sells, plus the new varieties released seasonally.
+Besu says that more flavors are in the works to keep the brand fresh.

-“Part of our marketing strategy is to constantly change flavours.
+“Part of our marketing strategy is to constantly change flavors.
 With ePac, we are able to consistently change our packaging and it doesn’t cost us any more to do that– this is key for us,” says Besu.